Quick Facts About Your Pension

 Your pension is calculated based on your years of pension service and the average of your best five sequential years of salary.
 While you are working, your pension will increase if:

-- You continue to earn more pension service and your salary increases.
+- You continue to earn more pension service as your salary increases.

 WHAT WILL I GET WHEN I RETIRE?